chilperic/Deutsch-wipa-2026/README.md

 Thai
 ```

-The **quiz language** controls which translation language is used for answers.
+The **quiz language** controls the language used for the meaning/translation answers.

 The **interface language** controls the app buttons, labels, and dashboard text.